NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 [!INCLUDE[install-cli](../includes/install-cli.md)]

-> [!Note]
-> With NuGet 1.4+, you can use `nuget update -self` to update your existing nuget.exe to the latest version.
+You can also use `nuget update -self` to update your existing nuget.exe to the latest version.

 **Other methods:**